mmlpxjs/mmlpx/README.md

 ### ViewModel

 Page interaction logic definition, live around the component lifecycle,  `ViewModel` instance can not be stored in ioc container.

-Besides the UI-domain local states, others states are derived from `Store` via `@computed` in `ViewModel`.
+The only one direct consumer of `Store`, besides the UI-domain/local states, others are derived from `Store` via `@computed` in `ViewModel`.

 The global states mutation are resulted by store **command** invocation from `ViewModel`, and the separated **queries** are represented by transparent subscriptions with `computed` decorator.